Published in Salty, Issue 2

 Drying them on stones, in the branches of beech trees.

-Waves rolled toward our tent in the dark and I walked closer to them, trying
+Waves rolled toward our tent in the dark and I

-to make out the horizon but only seeing stars, becoming nothing, then grass.
+to make out the horizon but only seeing stars,

 I walked in my underwear and coat,